 - A. Salary Schedule: The basic salaries of employees shall be as set forth in Appendix E, which is attached to and incorporated in this Agreement for the full number of workdays in accordance with Article Twenty-Seven.
-The parties shall adopt a grandfathered salary schedule(s) and a pay for performance salary schedule as set forth in Florida Statute 1012.22 and in Appendix E to this Agreement, and such schedules shall be effective by July 1, 2014.
-Implementation of such schedules will take place once it is determined by both parties that additional and sufficient funding exists. - B. Military Service: Full credit will be allowed for military service if under contract at the time of induction.
+The parties shall adopt a grandfathered salary schedule(s) and a pay for performance salary schedule as set forth in Florida Statute 1012.22 and in Appendix E to this Agreement, and such schedules shall be effective by July 1, 2016. - B. Military Service: Full credit will be allowed for military service if under contract at the time of induction.
 Any employee previously granted credit for such service shall continue to receive such credit as previously granted if under contract at the time of induction. - C. Stipends: Bargaining unit members may qualify for stipends for advanced degrees which are "in-field."
 Employees who held out-of-field stipends on the date of contract ratification by the BTU for the 1994-95 school year shall be allowed to continue to receive said stipends until they leave the employment of the District. - D. Salary Adjustments: Verification of the completion of course requirements for adjustment to a higher salary level must be submitted by the employee to the Certification Department of the Division of Human Resources.
 If the verification is received during the year the course requirements are completed, the adjustment shall be made retroactively to the date of completion.
-If the verification is received after the year the course requirements have been completed, the adjustment shall be made retroactively to the beginning of the school year in which the verification is received. - E. Credit for Teaching Experience: Effective July 1, 2002, pursuant to Florida State Statute all newly hired eligible employees shall receive up to thirteen (13) years experience credit for all previous teaching experience in the State of Florida or other teaching experience in a school district accredited by a recognized accrediting agency.
+If the verification is received after the year the course requirements have been completed, the adjustment shall be made retroactively to the beginning of the school year in which the verification is received. - E. Credit for Teaching Experience: Effective July 1, 20179, pursuant to Florida State Statute all newly hired eligible employees shall receive up to fifteen (15) twenty (20) years' experience credit for all previous teaching experience in the State of Florida or other teaching experience in a school district accredited by a recognized accrediting agency.
 No credit in excess of that authorized by the salary schedule shall be given, although no such credit previously granted by the Board will be retracted.